cea-hpc/phobos/doc/design/deletion_and_versioning.md

 avoid having the same version of an object in both tables in case a crash happens.

-Any deleted generation or version can be undeleted as long as their extents remain on media.
-Extent cleaning could be policy-driven and will be treated in the related design document: "removal_and_cleaning".
-A future "REMOVE" action could be added to phobos API and cli to definitely remove object from ``object`` and ``deprecated_object`` table from an user action in addition of automatic policy-driven action.
+As long as their extents remain on media, any deleted generation or version can stay into the ``deprecated_object`` table.
+Extent cleaning could be policy-driven and will be treated in the related design document:
+"removal_and_cleaning".
+A future "REMOVE" action could be added to phobos API and cli to definitely remove object from ``object`` and ``deprecated_object`` table from a user action in addition of automatic policy-driven action.

 #### Object undelete
 The `phobos_undelete()` call allows to retrieve deprecated objects.